koopjs/koopjs.github.io/README.md

 ### [Plugins](docs/plugins/)

-Koop has **plugins** that add extra functionality not covered by providers and caches.
+Koop uses **plugins** to add extra functionality not supported by other plugin types.

 | name | version | build status |
 | --- | --- | --- |